ebi-pf-team/interproscan6/README.md

 > [!TIP]
 > To use a specific version of InterPro, use the release number, e.g. `--interpro 105.0`.

-After completion, you’ll find three output files in your working directory:
+After completion, you'll find three output files in your working directory:

 * `test.faa.json`: full annotations (JSON)
 * `test.faa.tsv`: tabular summary (TSV)